gelliravi/MatTrans/README.md

 CHANGES file in the docs directory for all the gory details.

 * New features:
-  - Execution of Transient stability program, which is use both coding and simulation environment of MATLAB.
+  - Execution of Transient stability program, which uses both coding and simulation environment of MATLAB.

 ---------------